 What are the rules on rent and rent increases?

 The council sets the amount of rent you have to pay as an introductory tenant.
 It is usually much lower than private landlords would charge for a similar property.
 Your rent should always be your top financial priority as you could lose your home if you don’t pay it.
-If you are on a low income you may be able to claim housing benefit.
-An adviser can help you check whether you’re claiming everything you are entitled to.
+If you are on a low income you may be able to claim housing benefit or Universal Credit housing costs.

 Check your tenancy agreement to see what it says about how the rent can be increased.
 The council normally has to give you written notice first.
 If you pay your rent weekly, they should give you at least four weeks’ notice.
 It is very difficult to challenge rent increases, even if they seem unfair.